PedroNogueira404/PedroNogueira404.github.io/_i18n/es/about.md

 ---
 ---

 ## About

-Hola, soy pesquisador blablaaa 🏓
+Hola, soy investigador y ..... 🏓